XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/resupply.md

 > Resupply.

-### When will the costumes go to the Black Card Exchange?

-> After around 2 banners.

 ### How can I obtain the wedding/oath skins for some T-dolls?

 > Oath skins?
 Watchu smoking?
 There's no oath skins, only gacha/free/paid skins.